sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

 1. Run `node server.js`, `npm start`, or `nodemon` in the Terminal to start your server.
 Go to localhost:3000/ to see a message that lets you know your server is listening.

 1. In your server code, between the `require`s and the `app.listen`, start a section for routes!
 Create a route to handle GET requests at the `/` path.
 Use a simple `res.send` to test that the route is working.

+**Set up git repo!**

+1. In your Express project root directory, from the Terminal, run `git init`.
+2. On your GitHub account, create a new repo for this project.
+3. Copy the clone url from your new repository.
+4. Back in your Terminal, run `git remote add origin YOUR_REPO'S_GITHUB_CLONE_URL`.
+Paste in your GitHub repo's clone url instead of `YOUR_REPO'S_GITHUB_CLONE_URL`.
+5. Do our favorite sequence - `git add .`, `git commit -m "initial express server"`, and `git push origin master` to see that your code is up on GitHub.

 **Include your client-side code.**